bab3l/go-netbox/docs/ModuleType.md

 ### NewModuleType

-`func NewModuleType(id int32, url string, displayUrl string, display string, manufacturer BriefManufacturer, model string, created NullableTime, lastUpdated NullableTime, ) *ModuleType`
+`func NewModuleType(id int32, url string, display string, manufacturer BriefManufacturer, model string, created NullableTime, lastUpdated NullableTime, ) *ModuleType`

 NewModuleType instantiates a new ModuleType object This constructor will assign default values to properties that have it defined,